hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 is obliged to speak a second language and operate within a different set of cultural norms.
 Doing this successfully indicates fluency.
-While we're at it, the fact that this sort of fluency is common suggests that linguistic incommensurability is probably not a real thing.
+The fact that this sort of fluency is fairly common provides fairly strong evidence against linguistic incommensurability.
+(One could argue that a fluent non-native doesn't have the true "interior" phenomenological experience that a native speaker has, but the point of introducing functional criteria is to get away from this sort of unfalsifiable mysticism.)
 Languages may be untranslateable, but for
 [elaborate Quinean reasons](https://en.wikipedia.org/wiki/Indeterminacy_of_translation)
 rather than fundamental culture-bound difference.